Where am I?

 Fontbonne University's Bachelor of Social Work (BSW) is a new program, developed with the very latest methods, theory and information available in the field.
 This unique major combines coursework in the classroom and field education at practicum sites within the community, cultivating prepared, well-rounded professionals.

-Why Social Work with Fontbonne?
+Why the Social Work Program with Fontbonne?

 At Fontbonne, the social work degree program prepares students to utilize the knowledge, values and skills they learn for generalist social workpractice.
 Instructors ready students to become ethical professionals committed to social and economic justice as they serve and empower individuals, families and communities.
 Students are encouraged to have a positive influence on our ever-changing world.

-The program combines classroom experiences, designed to lay the foundation for a lifetime of knowledge, with fieldwork, opportunities for students to apply that knowledge in a real world environment.
+The social work program combines classroom experiences, designed to lay the foundation for a lifetime of knowledge, with fieldwork, opportunities for students to apply that knowledge in a real world environment.
 Students will complete 480 hours of field education learning in addition to their coursework.
 This experiential learning model truly allows students to develop their skills and become competent practicing social workers in whatever area they choose to work.

 Program courses are divided into three categories: introductory, core and practice.
 Introductory courses serve as the basic foundation in social work and provide an introduction into the history of social work, concepts and social work theory.
 Core courses represent the heart of the program and give students a deeper understanding of their field.
 Practice courses are offered in seven different areas and provide realworld applications in specified topics of social work.